0x13v/DevNotes/README.md

 The repository is organized into the following directories:

 - `Markdown_Templets`: This directory contains my markdown templets pages.
-I use markdown (.md) files to write it.
-- `notes`: This directory contains my development notes.
-I use markdown (.md) files to write my notes.
+- `notes`: This directory contains my development notes..
 - `scripts`: This directory contains my scripts.
-I use a variety of programming languages for my scripts, but I mostly use Bash.
+(I use a variety of programming languages for my scripts, but I mostly use Bash).

 ### How to use